Next: , Previous: [Contents][Index]

 Function: op (expr)

-Returns the main operator of the expression expr. op (expr) is equivalent to part (expr, 0).
+Returns the main operator of the expression expr.
+This is equivalent to part (expr, 0) with partswitch set to false.

 op returns a string if the main operator is a built-in or user-defined prefix, binary or n-ary infix, postfix, matchfix, or nofix operator.
 Otherwise, if expr is a subscripted function expression, op returns the subscripted function; in this case the return value is not an atom.
 Otherwise, expr is a memoizing function or ordinary function expression, and op returns a symbol.